Oscillatory approximations and maximum entropy principle for the Euler system of gas dynamics: Dissipative measure-valued (DMV) solutions

 holds for a.a. $t \in (0,T)$.

 \end{itemize}

 \end{Definition}

 The concept of DMV solution was introduced in \cite{BreFei17} and later elaborated in the monograph \cite[Chapter 5]{FeLMMiSh}.
-Kr\" oner and Zajaczkowski \cite{KrZa} introduced a concept of measure--valued solution to the Euler system postulating entropy \emph{equation} rather than inequality \eqref{d4}.
+Kr\" oner and Zajaczkowski \cite{KrZa} introduced a concept of measure-valued solution to the Euler system postulating entropy \emph{equation} rather than inequality \eqref{d4}.
 Unfortunately, the physically admissible shock waves weak solutions do not fit in this class.